 West Virginia Northern Community College is committed to assuring that students with disabilities are afforded the same opportunities and the same responsibilities as all other students.

-Accommodations for students with disabilities can be arranged through the Office of Support Services for Students with Disabilities, room 221 B&O Building, or through your campus Counselor.
-The Office, along with the campus Counselors, work with faculty, staff, and community agencies to arrange for reasonable and appropriate accommodations.
+Accommodations for students with disabilities can be arranged through the Academic Support Center Accessibility Office, B&O Building 225 C. The Accessibility Counselor works with faculty, staff, and community agencies to arrange for reasonable and appropriate accommodations.

 IMPORTANT: Documentation should be provided well in advance of the beginning of the semester to allow time to make arrangements with faculty, to hire required staff, to coordinate with other service providers, or to purchase equipment which may be necessary.

-Vacant, Director of Academic Student Support Services, @wvncc.edu
+CJ Farnsworth, Director of Academic Student Support Services, email@example.com

-WVNCC Support Services for Students with Disabilities Office provides students with a variety of auxiliary services.
+WVNCC Accessibility Office provides students with a variety of auxiliary services.

 - Access to assistive technology

-- Accommodations appropriate for a wide range of disabilities including physical, hearing, and learning differences
+- Accommodations appropriate for a wide range of disabilities including physical, psychological, cognitive

 - Designated parking for those with a handicapped placard or license plate